Own-Data-Privateer/hoardy-adb/README.md

   - `-d, --decompress`
   : produce decompressed output; this is the default
   - `-k, --keep-compression`
-  : copy compression flag and data from input to output as-is; this will make the output into a compressed Android Backup file if the source is compressed; this is the fastest way to `strip`, since it just copies bytes around as-is
+  : copy compression flag and data from input to output verbatim; this will make the output into a compressed Android Backup file if the input Android Backup file is compressed; this is the fastest way to `strip`, since it just copies bytes around
   - `-c, --compress`
   : (re-)compress the output file; this could take awhile